nagac121/algs-practice/leetcode75/1-array-string/1-merge-strings-alternately/1-merge-strings-alternately.md

 alg:
 The idea is simple, we create a result string.
 We one by one append characters of both given strings in alternate style.

+## APPROACH 1 VS APPROACH 2

+Between the two, approach 1 (the version with the while loop and two pointers) is better to present in an interview.

+Reasons:
+It clearly shows the intent to alternate between the two strings, handling different lengths naturally.
+The use of two pointers (i and j) is a common and clear pattern for merging or traversing two sequences.

+It is more flexible and generalizes well to similar problems.
+Many interviewers expect to see the two-pointer pattern for merging tasks.

+Approach 2 (the for loop with max(len(word1), len(word2))) is also correct and clean, but approach 1 is more idiomatic for merge problems and demonstrates a classic algorithmic technique.

+Summary:
+Present the code with the while loop and two pointers (approach 1) in interviews for best clarity and alignment with standard practices.